rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/333_create-packages.md

 To add the metadata of the package:

-1. In the rapyuta.io console, on the left navigation bar, click **Development > Package**.
+1. In the rapyuta.io console, on the left navigation bar, click **Development > Packages**.

 2. In the **Create New Package** dialog, select the **Package Information** and enter: